\n\n

 – No fever or systemic symptoms

-- The pattern has been present for months or years, not appearing suddenly
+– The pattern has been consistent for months or years, not suddenly appearing

 – There is a family history of bedwetting

-Yes — a UTI can cause or significantly worsen wetting, including overnight.
-The inflammation irritates the bladder, reducing its effective capacity and making it contract unpredictably.
-In a child who already wets occasionally, a UTI can make the frequency much worse.
-In a child who was dry, it can appear to trigger bedwetting out of nowhere.
+Yes—a UTI can cause or significantly worsen wetting, including overnight.
+Inflammation irritates the bladder, reducing its capacity and causing unpredictable contractions.
+In children who already wet occasionally, a UTI can increase frequency.
+In children who were dry, it may trigger bedwetting suddenly.

-This is why secondary bedwetting — wetting that starts again after a dry period of at least six months — always warrants a GP visit.
-A UTI is one of several medical causes worth ruling out.
-If your child was dry and is now wetting again, see our guide on secondary bedwetting for a fuller picture of what might be happening.
+This is why secondary bedwetting—wetting that resumes after at least six months of dryness—warrants a GP visit.
+A UTI is one of several medical causes to rule out.
+If your child was dry and is now wetting again, see [our guide on secondary bedwetting](https://www.sleepsecurenights.com/my-child-was-dry-for-two-years-and-has-started-wetting-again-what-to-do/) for more information.

 See your GP promptly if: